NEHAWU Suspends Strike at NSFAS

-The National Education, Health and Allied Workers’ Union [NEHAWU] has reached an agreement with the National Student Financial Aid Scheme [NSFAS] to bring to an end a 4 days long strike which was as a result of NSFAS management not meeting our demands tabled in September 2017.
+The National Education, Health and Allied Workers’ Union [NEHAWU] has reached an agreement with the National Student Financial Aid Scheme [NSFAS] to suspend a 8 days long strike which was as a result of a wage deadlock.

 Issued by NEHAWU Secretariat

 Zola Saphetha (General Secretary) at 082 558 5968;

 December Mavuso (Deputy General Secretary) at 082 558 5969;

 Khaya Xaba (NEHAWU National Spokesperson) at 082 455 2500 - email firstname.lastname@example.org